 Everything Mindtastic teaches traces back to one principle: personal accountability.
 You own every line of code — not the AI, not the tool, not the vendor who promises their model will handle it.
-That asymmetry is what makes the five pillars below meaningful.
+That asymmetry is what makes the four pillars below meaningful.
 Without owning the output, they are just suggestions.

 Consequences of accepting personal accountability.